dzianisv/dzianisv.github.io/notes/Embedded/OpenWRT-UniElec-LTE-Router.md

-# Boosting My Rural Internet Speed with OpenWRT and a 3G Modem
+# Boosting My Rural Internet Speed with OpenWRT UniElec U7628-01 and a PCI-E Modem BM806U

 Living in the countryside has its perks, but high-speed internet isn't one of them.
 I was stuck with a snail-paced 5Mbps ADSL connection, while my city friends boasted about their 100Mbps fiber optic plans.
 Tired of the buffering and laggy video calls, I decided to take matters into my own hands.